oden-lang/oden-lang.github.io/user-guide/language-reference/forms.md

 {% highlight go %}
 let x = 1
-    // this is not ok a x is already defined: x = x * 2
+    x = x * 2 // not ok as x is already defined
     in x * 2
 {% endhighlight %}